resoluteworks/validk/README.md

 ## Fail-fast validation

 It's often required to only return the first failure message (first failed constraint) when validating a property.
-This is sometimes the case when displaying user errors in a UI, and when the order of the constraints implies the next one would fail anyway (and thus don't need checking).
+This is the case, for example, when displaying user errors in a UI, and when the order of the constraints implies the next ones would fail anyway (and thus don't need checking).

-For example `notBlank()` failing means that `email()` will fail, and we want to respond with
+For example, let's say that we have an `email` field that's both required and needs to be a valid email.
+In this case, if a `notBlank()` fails, that means that `email()` will fail as well.
+In this case, we'd like to return only the first error message, which would be
 ```
 "Email is required"
 ```